- There are many great PC games, but sometimes certain games experience issues.

 In today’s guide we’re going to show you how to fix Subnautica crashes on your PC, so let’s get started.

-How can I fix Subnautica crashes?
+How can I fix Subnautica crashes and freezes?

 1. Update your graphics card drivers